 Please contact the doctor's office to verify that your insurance is accepted.

-Gregory F. Dakin, M.D.
+About Gregory F. Dakin, M.D.

-Dr. Dakin is an Associate Professor of Surgery and an Associate Attending Surgeon at NewYork-Presbyterian/Weill Cornell Medical Center.
+Gregory F. Dakin, M.D. is Chief of GI Metabolic and Bariatric Surgery in the Department of Surgery at NewYork-Presbyterian/Weill Cornell Medicine and Associate Professor of Surgery and Associate Attending Surgeon at NewYork-Presbyterian/Weill Cornell Medical Center.
 He completed both general surgery training and specialty training in minimally invasive surgery.
 Dr. Dakin is certified by the American Board of Surgery and specializes in laparoscopic abdominal surgery.

 In addition to his busy clinical practice, Dr. Dakin plays a strong leadership role in physician training as Director of the Surgery Clerkship and Director of the Minimally Invasive Surgical Training Animate Laboratory.
 In addition to his clinical interest in obesity surgery, his practice includes the minimally invasive treatment of a wide variety of gastrointestinal disorders.
 Dr. Dakin was selected as "Best Doctor" by New York Magazine and was named one of New York Superdoctors, an honor accorded just 5% of all New York physicians.